 Overview of the Medi-Cal Assisted Living Waiver

 The Medi-Cal Assisted Living Waiver (ALW) provides assisted living services for California residents who are elderly or disabled and require a Nursing Home Level of Care, but prefer to reside in an assisted living environment instead of a nursing home.
-The ALW provides personal care assistance, homemaker services, and home health aides in Adult Residential Facilities (ARFs), Residential Care Facilities for the Elderly (RCFE), and Public Subsidized Housing (PSH).
-While this Waiver is intended to delay / prevent nursing home placements, it also assists current nursing home residents in transitioning to assisted living.
-Some of the assisted living settings offer memory care, which is specialized care for persons with Alzheimer’s disease or related dementias.
+The ALW provides personal care assistance, homemaker services, and home health aides in Adult Residential Facilities (ARFs), Residential Care Facilities for the Elderly (RCFE), and limited to Los Angeles, also Public Subsidized Housing (PSH).

 The ALW is not available statewide, and currently, is available in 15 CA counties.
 However, persons can move to an assisted living setting within a county that offers the program.

 The Assisted Living Waiver is not an entitlement program.
-Applicants who meet eligibility requirements are not guaranteed immediate receipt of assisted living services.
 There are a limited number of participant enrollment slots, and when these slots are full, a waitlist for program participation forms.
 Currently, there is a significant waiting list.
-However, the waiting list has decreased from 4,502 persons in 2019 to 2,986 in February of 2024.
+As of December 2025, there were 18,365 persons on the waiting list.

 The Assisted Living Waiver is a 1915(c) Medicaid Waiver.
 In California, the Medicaid program is called Medi-Cal.

 Historically Medicaid only paid for long-term care in nursing homes.
-1915(c) HCBS Medicaid Waivers allow states to offer benefits outside of these institutions.
-“HCBS” stands for Home and Community Based Services.
+1915(c) HCBS Medicaid Waivers, also known as Home and Community Based Services Waivers, allow states to offer benefits outside of these institutions.
 The goal of HCBS is to delay or prevent institutionalization, and to that end, care may be provided in one’s home, the home of a relative, assisted living, or adult foster care / adult family living.
-Waivers can target specific groups who require a Nursing Home Level of Care and are at risk of institutionalization, such as the elderly, disabled, or persons with Alzheimer’s.
+Waivers target specific groups of persons who require a Nursing Home Level of Care and are at risk of institutionalization, such as the elderly, disabled, or persons with Alzheimer’s.
 Waivers are not entitlements.
-Meeting eligibility criteria does not guarantee receipt of benefits, as there are a limited number of slots for program participants.
+Instead, there are a limited number of program participant slots, and when they are full, a waitlist is established.

 Benefits of the Medi-Cal Assisted Living Waiver